nlpTRIZ/jetson_docker_X_forwarding/README.md

 `git clone https://github.com/NVIDIA/jetson-gpio.git` (clone the repo to be able to copy the shield rules)

+You can find examples of gpio uses in samples directory (in repo).

 ## Find the relevant ids to build the image

 `id $USER`